Recommended Oils

 Use the diagram to the right and the list below to collect the data we need to ensure a good fit.

-1. Height: clearance from the floor inside the journal box up to the bottom journal surface of the axle (not at the end collar).
-This is the space where the pad would sit and corrrect sizing is critical to pad performance.
+1. Height: Clearance from journal box floor up to the bottom journal surface of the axle (not at the end collar).
+This is the space where the pad would sit and correct sizing is critical to pad performance.
 The pad should tuck in behind the collar so it doesn’t wear prematurely.

-2. Width: maximum wall to wall width inside the box (perpendicular to axle), again nearest 1/8” measurement is fine.
+2. Width: Max wall to wall width inside the box (perpendicular to axle).

-3. Length: On cars the nominal length of the brass bearing will do, or for steamers measure cellar inside length (along axis of axle).
+3. Length: The nominal length of the brass bearing will do (i.e. 6x9) or you can measure it including the radiused ends (along axis of axle).

 3a.
-Does the axle have a collar/knob machined on the end as shown in the diagram below?
-Some axles are just machined straight all the way out like steam locomotive drivers, street cars, some diesels, and Muley trucks.
+Does the axle have a collar/knob machined on the end as shown in the diagram below or is it machined straight all the way out like street cars, some diesels, and Muley trucks?

 Pad Prep for Installation